 In the past, warnings typically began with detail about the hazard followed by information about how emergency services were responding.
 Advice on what the community should do would then be offered.
 More recent experience, research and input from communities has revealed improved structures which prioritise simple, essential information.
 This responds to insight on people's ability to scan for and comprehend information while under duress or stress.
-Emerging good practice calls for:
+The Australian Warning System utilises a nested model that includes the warning level + hazard / location + action statements.